Search

 The sea otter tends to be relatively sedentary in comparison to other marine mammals.

-The sea otter eats a wide variety of foods, including but not limited to ablone, sea urchin, crabs and lobster.
+The sea otter eats a wide variety of foods.

 The sea otter is closely related to mink, a carnivore with established sensitivities to contaminants.